 3. No deeper connection

+Difference between sex and making love is not something to critically fixate on, however, deep love making is a non-negotiable to have a healthy and fulfilling marriage.
 Sex was created to be fun, enjoyable and to connect a husband and wife.
 If you or your spouse are having a hard time making love instead of just having sex, try to create an environment in which both emotional and physical needs are flourishing.
 It takes time and practice but it is well worth it in the end.
+Make love not sex only for a strong and fulfilling marriage.

 Want to have a happier, healthier marriage?